opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 the results is ``http://<test_host_ip>:<testapi_port>/api/v1/results``.
 If you can access this url successfully, it means the DB and testapi service are OK now.

-Running the CVP Test Suite
+Running the OVP Test Suite
 ----------------------------

 Now you should be in the Dovetail container's prompt and ready to execute